Tile art: Design

 Many modern tile art designs are based on abstract and pattern-based designs.
-These are non-representational, unlike than older tile art formats, such as mosaics, which were often portraits or other representational forms of artwork.
+These are non-representational, unlike older tile art formats, such as mosaics, which were often portraits or other representational forms of artwork.
 The design on a piece of tile art may be used as decoration, but may also represent an idea, philosophy or pose a historical, religious or social significance.

 An example of such non-representational art is a set of tiles integrated into an interior or exterior design.
 The design of the tile art is often based on the theme of the surrounding design.
-As tiles are built into the surrounding, they can be installed seamlessly integrated into the surrounding area.
+As tiles are built into the surrounding, they can be installed seamlessly into the surrounding area.

 Usage

 Modern tile art serves many purposes.
 The general definition of tile art includes many mediums and many different designs achieved by various techniques and media.
 For example, tile art may be used to decorate one's home, but must also be practical as a wall or flooring element, as the tiles in an interior design could be replaced by tile art.

 Tile art can also be used in the garden to complement the colors in the plants and foliage.

 Using modern printing technology, images can be digitally printed onto a set of tiles or a tile.
 This can be used in lieu of hanging paintings or using wallpaper.